HipsterBrown/hipsterbrown.com/posts/musings/2021-03-23-wrangle-complexity-with-finite-state-reducer.md

 - dev
 - code
 - state machines
+- react

 ---

-_While a lot of the examples will include references to React, the ideas are applicable to any UI development systems._
+_While the examples include references to React, the ideas are applicable to any UI development systems._

 If you've built interfaces before, you've probably run into this issue: **state explosion**.
-What starts out with one or two pieces of data that affect the output of your component, widget, etc, over time grows into several intertwined variables and flags that needs to be maintained by other team members, or your future self at the very least.
+What starts out with one or two pieces of data that affect the output of your component, widget, etc, over time grows into several intertwined variables and flags that needs to be maintained by other team members (or your future self at the very least).

 Let's take a look at building a basic accordion component.